freemarker/fmpp/README.txt

 -------------

 FMPP is a general-purpose text file preprocessor tool that uses FreeMarker templates.
-It is particularly designed for HTML preprocessor, for the generation of complete (static) home-pages: directory structure that contains HTML-s, image files, etc. But of course it can be used to generate source code or whatever text files.
-FMPP is extendable with Java classes to pull data from any data sources (as a database) and embed the data into the generated files.
+It is particularly designed for HTML preprocessing, for the generation of complete (static) home-pages: directory structure that contains HTML-s, image files, etc. But of course it can be used to generate source code or whatever text files.
+FMPP is extendible with Java classes to pull data from any data sources (as a database) and embed the data into the generated files.